Disclosure: I received free samples from Namaste Foods, one of the brands that I use almost daily. I was not paid or compensated to write this post.

 Spices: A well-stocked pantry is filled with spices, but make sure you read the label – there are often hidden ingredients in some spice blends, such as gluten or soy.
 There can also be a risk of cross contamination depending on where they are produced, so be sure to check with the company if you are not sure.
 Pink peppercorns are a hidden allergen that can cause reactions in those with cashew allergies, so beware of peppercorn blends.

 I love Kitchen Basics brand broth.
 Made by the same company that makes McCormick, these broths are delicious and I am comfortable with their allergen statement.

 Beans and Seeds

 Beans: Our pantry is always stocked with beans.
-Beans should not be a problem for those with food allergies, but it is important to read the label if you are concerned about cross contamination.
-We love Eden brand beans because they are non-GMO, organic, and the cans are BPA free.
+As with all things, it is important to read the label if you are concerned about cross contamination.
 We also buy dried beans and lentils as well.
 One important thing to note is that it is not safe to purchase beans or anything else from the bulk bins if you have food allergies.
 There is a huge risk of cross contamination due to people using the same scoops in multiple bins.